Lakers vs. Grizzlies: Betting Trends, Record ATS, Home/Road Splits

 Additional Lakers Insights & Trends

-- The 117.2 points per game the Lakers record are just 4.2 more points than the Grizzlies allow (113).
+- The Lakers put up an average of 117.2 points per game, just 4.2 more points than the 113 the Grizzlies allow to opponents.

 New to BetMGM Sportsbook?
 We've got a great offer for new users!
 Be sure to use our link to get this fantastic first-time player promotion.